-Internship Courses are designed to provide students in ANU’s Centre for Heritage and Museum Studies and School of Archaeology and Anthropology with practical and customised opportunities to experience how collecting institutions and cultural and scientific agencies work by undertaking workplace placement at an agreed institution or with an agreed host supervisor.
-Students will be supported on-line by the ANU Internship Co-ordinator, but will be under the day-to-day direction of a workplace supervisor nominated by the host institution.
-The ANU provides insurance for internship students in the workplace when enrolled in Internship units.
+Internship Courses are designed to provide students in the ANU Centre for Heritage and Museum Studies and School of Archaeology and Anthropology with a practical and customised opportunities to experience how collecting institutions and cultural and scientific agencies work by undertaking workplace placement at an agreed institution or with an agreed host supervisor.
+Students will be supported by the CHMS Internship Co-ordinator, but will be under the day-to-day direction of a workplace supervisor nominated by the host institution.
+The ANU provides insurance for internship students in the workplace when approved and enrolled in the Internship course.

-Students will generally be given opportunities to experience the breadth and variety of the institution’s roles.
-However, in consultation with the Internship Coordinator and the host institution’s supervisor, the internship may also be designed to allow a student to work within a more confined context on a specific project.
+Students will generally be given opportunities to experience the breadth and variety of the host institution’s roles.
+However, in consultation with the CHMS Internship Co-ordinator and the host institution’s supervisor, the internship may also be designed to allow a student to work within a more confined context on a specific project.

 See MUSC8004 Internship 1 and MUSC8005 Internship 2 for course details.

-Te Papa Tongarewa, New Zealand; Colonial Williamsburg Foundation US; University of California, Berkeley US, UNESCO offices in Samoa, Vietnam, Cambodia (Yangon and Ankor Watt), Beijing Ethnology Museum, The Smithsonian Cultural Rescue Initiative, UK Open Palaces Program, International Information and Networking Centre for Intangible Cultural Heritage (ICHCAP) Korea.
+Te Papa Tongarewa, New Zealand; Colonial Williamsburg Foundation US; University of California, Berkeley US; UNESCO offices in Samoa, Vietnam, Cambodia; Beijing Ethnology Museum; The Smithsonian Cultural Rescue Initiative; UK Open Palaces Program; International Information and Networking Centre for Intangible Cultural Heritage (ICHCAP) Korea.

 National institutions and agencies: